-The Biochemistry and Molecular Biology (BMB) graduate program at UCLA offers a long-standing tradition of excellence in research and PhD student training.
+The Biochemistry, Molecular and Structural Biology (BMSB) Graduate Program at UCLA offers a long-standing tradition of excellence in research and PhD student training.

 Our faculty’s cutting-edge research programs span the broad areas of biochemistry and molecular biology, covering both traditional and modern disciplines, including: